Bringing about a brighter future for patients and their families

 Studies of nature and of human genetics have guided our approach to address repeat expansion disorders at the deepest level — halting the ongoing damage to DNA.
 We are working to improve the future outlook for families affected by Huntington’s disease, myotonic dystrophy and many other disorders.

-We have initiated a natural history study of Huntington’s disease (HD), called SHIELD HD, to assess clinical outcomes and biomarkers that will inform planning for upcoming interventional clinical trials.
-SHIELD HD will enroll approximately 60 Huntington’s disease gene expansion carriers and follow them for up to two years at clinical sites in North America and Europe.
+We have completed enrollment in a natural history study of Huntington’s disease (HD), called SHIELD HD, to assess clinical outcomes and biomarkers that will inform planning for upcoming interventional clinical trials.
+SHIELD HD has enrolled over 60 Huntington’s disease gene expansion carriers and will follow them for up to two years at clinical sites in North America and Europe.
 The study includes both early manifest and premanifest individuals, with enrichment for premanifest subjects who have begun to show signs or symptoms.
 Patients and families interested in learning more about SHIELD HD should contact Triplet directly.
 The study is registered at ClinicalTrials.gov.

 Making every moment count: Living with Huntington’s disease

 On the wall above the couch is a sign that reads, “Time is precious.
 Waste it wisely.”

 Jonathan has adopted that saying as his mantra.
 His father died from Huntington’s disease (HD).
 So did his older brother.
 And Jonathan has felt certain for years that he is living with HD, too.
 He recently turned 21 and had the genetic testing that confirmed the diagnosis.

 So he knows time is precious — and he’s not wasting any of it.